jbelyeu/SV-plaudit/README.md

 You will receive an email with the URL for your new website, with a confirmation code to log in.
 This script creates a configuration file `config.json` within the PlotCritic directory that later scripts require.

-### Step 3: Upload images from samplot to PlotCritic website
+### Step 3: Upload images from

+to PlotCritic website
 Upload images to S3.
 Uses `config.json`, which was created by the `PlotCritic/setup.py` script.
 ```
 python upload.py -d [your_directory] -c [config_file]